Head Above Water (song): Music video

 Directed by Elliott Lester, the official music video for "Head Above Water" was released on September 27, 2018, to coincide with Lavigne's 34th birthday.
 The music video ends with a message to join Lavigne's namesake foundation, which supports Lyme disease prevention, treatment and research.

 The music video was premiered on Entertainment Tonights official Facebook page.

 As of August 2020, the music video reached 100 million views on YouTube.

 Synopsis

-The video features Lavigne walking on a misty, rocky beach in Vík í Mýrdal, Iceland.
+The video features Lavigne walking on Reynisfjara in Vík í Mýrdal, Iceland.
 She is wearing a white dress (said to symbolize purity) and holding a lantern (possibly to symbolize the Word of God).
-Lavigne is shown standing in a cave, walking toward the ocean, sitting on the beach, and running up a cliff before she is shown in the water, sinking, and after a fruitless struggle, she appears to be dead.
+Lavigne is shown standing in Hálsanefshellir Cave, walking toward the ocean, sitting on the beach, and running up a cliff before she is shown in the water, sinking, and after a fruitless struggle, she appears to be dead.
 However, she resumes her fight, this time with more luck, and eventually she surfaces.
 The video ends with an urge to join The Avril Lavigne Foundation, Lavigne's organization dedicated to treating and preventing Lyme disease.